xivid/cil-text-classification-2018/README.md

 * `src/` - all source code.
     * `core/` - base classes,
     * `datasources/` - routines for reading and preprocessing entries for training and testing,
-    * `models/` - machine learning model definitions,
+    * `models/` - model implementations,
     * `util/` - utility methods,
-    * `main.py` - the training script.
+    * `main.py` - the invoking script.

-Please refer to  `README.md` under these folders for detailed descriptions.
+Please refer to the `README.md` under each folder for detailed descriptions.

 ## Training the model